thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/Manipulator.md

 ---
+collection: Harrypedia
-title: "Albus as the Great Manipulator"
+title: Albus as the Great Manipulator
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 It is quite easy to portray [Dumbledore][AD1] as a master